Brookston Beer Bulletin

 Beer Birthday: Fred Bueltmann

-Today is Fred Bueltmann’s 56th birthday.
-Fred was a partner in New Holland Brewing, and was their VP of brand and lifestyle before announcing his departure last fall.
+Today is Fred Bueltmann’s 57th birthday.
+Fred was a partner in New Holland Brewing, and was their VP of brand and lifestyle before announcing his departure a few years back.
 He’s also a self-styled Beervangelist and published the “Beervangelist’s Guide to the Galaxy,” which was successfully funded on Kickstarter.
-I’ve met Fred several times over the years but got to know him a lot better at GABF a couple of years ago, when it seemed like we judged together on every other session, and had a marvelous time in between rounds.
+These days he’s spending his time with the horses at Red Horse Center and playing Sousaphone with the Strapping Owls.
+I’ve met Fred several times over the years but got to know him a lot better at GABF a several years ago, when it seemed like we judged together on every other session, and had a marvelous time in between rounds.
 Join me in wishing Fred a very happy birthday.

 beervangelist-1